 Satcom silos are breaking down: Operators must be ready for convergence

-Within the global telecommunications (telco) market, satellite communications (SatCom) has been a vital component, connecting people and businesses across the globe in remote and rural areas, or for mobile applications.
-Currently, the SatCom industry is undergoing an important transformation as the barriers separating it from the rest of the telco ecosystem are breaking down.
+Satellite communications (SatCom) is a key part of the global telecommunications (telco) market, connecting people and businesses in remote and rural areas, or for mobile applications.
+However, the SatCom industry is facing a major change as the barriers separating it from the rest of the telco ecosystem are breaking down.
 The resulting convergence of satellite and terrestrial communications brings together the best of both worlds – but complacency may prove fatal for operators.

 Source: Adobe Stock Images.